Moataz-AbdElKhalek/DER_ML_ADS/dataset/DNP3/README.md

 ["ML-based Anomaly Detection System for DER DNP3 Communication in Smart Grid," by Moataz Abdelkhalek and Manimaran Govindarasu, published in 2022 IEEE International Conference on Cyber Security and Resilience (CSR), 2022, pp. 209-214, doi: 10.1109/CSR54599.2022.9850313.](https://ieeexplore.ieee.org/document/9850313)

-Any use of the dataset must include a citation to the dataset and the paper.
+:warning: **Any use of the dataset must include a citation to the dataset and the paper.**

-## Iowa State University DER-DNP3 2022 Dataset

-# Dataset Features
+## Dataset Features
 This dataset contains 79 features listed as follows:

 --------------------------------------------------------------